2 Probability

 Either way, the figures show what would have happened if that model — that \(\rho_h = 0.4\) — were true.

 We can do the same thing for all 11 possible models, calculating what would happen if each of them were true.
 This is somewhat counterfactual since only one of them can be true.
 Yet this assumption does allow us to create the joint distribution of models which might be true and of data which our experiment might generate.
-Let’s simplify this is p(models, data), although you should keep the precise meaning in mind.
+Let’s simplify this as p(models, data), although you should keep the precise meaning in mind.

 Here is the 3D version of the same plot.